TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/dart/index.md/index.md

 ---

-# Even Odd in Dart
+Welcome to the Even Odd in Dart page!
+Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution